 North Wales

 Where mountains meet the sea.
-Explore Eryri (Snowdonia), the Llŷn Peninsula, and the dramatic coastlines of Conwy and Anglesey — home to ridgelines, castles, and long views.
+Explore the dramatic landscapes of Eryri, the beaches and headlands of the Llŷn Peninsula, and the varied coastlines of Conwy and Anglesey — all shaped by ridgelines, castles, and long coastal views.

 Mid Wales

-Wild and remote.
-Walk the Cambrian Mountains, Elan Valley, and forested uplands through some of the quietest and most unspoiled landscapes in the UK.
+A quieter, more remote side of the country.
+Walk the Cambrian Mountains, the Elan Valley, and the peaceful uplands that define some of the least-travelled landscapes in the UK.

 South Wales

-A region of contrast — from the peaks of the Brecon Beacons to the cliffs of the Gower Peninsula, and the industrial valleys reborn as heritage trails.
+A region of contrast — from the high peaks of the Brecon Beacons National Park to the broad beaches of the Gower Peninsula, alongside forested river valleys and heritage-rich trails.

 West Wales

-Home to the Pembrokeshire Coast Path, one of the world’s finest coastal routes.
-Walk wind-blown headlands, sandy coves, and nature-rich estuaries.
+Home to the Pembrokeshire Coast Path, one of the world’s great coastal walking routes.
+Expect wind-blown headlands, sandy coves, seabird cliffs, and nature-rich estuaries.

 Ynys Môn (Isle of Anglesey)

-An island rich in ecology, history, and Welsh culture.
-Explore nature reserves, tidal paths, and circular routes close to the coast.
+An island defined by ecology, deep history, and Welsh culture.
+Discover tidal paths, circular coastal routes, and quiet nature reserves close to the sea.

 The Valleys